 When footage from the 1946 parade was featured in the movie “Miracle on 34th Street,” the event became a prominent part of American culture.

 In 1963, Thanksgiving was just six days after the assassination of President John F. Kennedy.
-There was some debate, but Macy’s decided to go ahead with the parade in hope of raising national spirit.
+There was some debate, but Macy’s decided to go ahead with the parade in the hope that it would raise the American spirit.

-Today’s the Macy’s Day Parade is a massive production and now features over a dozen helium-filled balloons.
-The boisterous event also includes almost 30 parade floats, 1,500 dancers and cheerleaders, more than 750 clowns, marching bands from around the country, and more than 8,000 participants.
+As described by Wesley Whatley–the parade’s creative director from 2003 to 2018 and the current creative producer for both the parade and the Fourth of July fireworks–the boisterous event is a massive production that requires 18 months of planning.
+The show as we know it today features over a dozen helium-filled balloons, more than 30 parade floats, 1,500 dancers and cheerleaders, more than 750 clowns, marching bands from around the country, and over 8,000 participants.

 - New Yorker Spotlight: Behind the Magic of Macy’s Thanksgiving Day Parade with Creative Director Wesley Whatley